autowarefoundation/autoware-github-actions/README.md

 This is one of the prototype repositories for Autoware Core/Universe that AWF agreed to create in the [TSC meeting on 2021/11/17](https://discourse.ros.org/t/technical-steering-committee-tsc-meeting-36-2021-11-17-minutes/23168).

-Please see [autowarefoundation/autoware](https://github.com/autowarefoundation/autoware) for more details.
+See [autowarefoundation/autoware](https://github.com/autowarefoundation/autoware) for more details.

 ---